00xc/libbus/README.md

 A radically lightweight and simple concurrent message bus library.

 ## What does it do? ##
 `libbus` provides a shared bus for message passing.
 Clients can register callbacks to receive messages from the bus.
 Any user can send a message to all registered clients (broadcast) or to specific ones.
 This library makes use of GCC's atomic builtins to ensure lock-free synchronization in a mulithreaded environment.
+More details can be found in [this blog post](https://scavengersecurity.com/a-concurrent-message-passing-library/).

 ## Compiling ##
 Simply use `make static` to compile as a static library.
 You can use `libbus` from your program by linking it with the library: